 Early Origins of the Exeter family

-Another 105 words (8 lines of text) covering the years 119 and 1190 are included under the topic Early Exeter History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Exeter research.
+Another 53 words (4 lines of text) covering the years 119 and 1190 are included under the topic Early Exeter History in all our PDF Extended History products and printed products wherever possible.

 Exeter Spelling Variations